otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/README.md

 <br>
 <br>

-## Other dashboards ID's can be retrieved from the official Grafana site available here:
+## Other Grafana dashboards can be found and retrieved by ID from the official Grafana site available here:

 https://grafana.com/grafana/dashboards/?search=Prometheus